 Unless you’re going to keep heading south all the way to Umphang (which, if you have the time, we highly recommend), this is where you take a hard left and start trucking back towards Chiang Mai.
 Mae Sariang is well worth a couple of nights, with the riverside Mae Sam Laeb in particular well worth a visit.
 You can also go trekking from here, but you may have trouble rustling up enough people to do a trip.
 Allow two nights.

 The more traditional route takes you east from Mae Sariang through to Hot and then north to Chiang Mai.
 If you’re travelling under your own steam, there’s a more interesting route through Mae Chaem.

-Mae Na Chon on Route 1088 brings you to another little-known town with lots of great scenery and trekking potential.
+Mae Chaem on Route 1088 brings you to another little-known town with lots of great scenery and trekking potential.
 As with the other smaller towns, you will however have trouble rustling up a group for trekking.
-Mae Chaem is also a convenient launching pad for Doi Inthanon -- Thailand’s highest peak (no need to climb it, you can ride to the summit).
+Mae Chaem is also a convenient launching pad for Doi Inthanon—Thailand’s highest peak (no need to climb it, you can ride to the summit).
 Allow one night.

-This blip of a town on Route 1088 can be used both as a trekking and rafting base in its own right, or as a base to visit Ob Luang National Park.
+The blip better known as Mae Na Chon on Route 1088 can be used both as a trekking and rafting base in its own right, or as a base to visit Ob Luang National Park.
 Mae Na Chon is a fairly obscure spot, but perhaps that is just what you’re looking for.
 You’ll need to backtrack to Mae Chaem to rejoin the typical route.
 Allow one night.